 • How to prepare:

-• Practice mock test papers available onine.
+• Practice mock test papers available online.

 • Revise core concepts in your fields.

-• While answering include your thoughts rather than bookish answers.
+• While answering, include your thoughts rather than bookish answers.

 3. Group Discussion/ Written test